CesiumGS/3d-tiles/bbgl/README.md

 Binary glTF immediately follows the batch table.
 It begins `12 + batchTableLength` bytes from the start of the arraybuffer and continues for the rest of arraybuffer.
 It may embed all of its geometry, texture, and animations or may refer to external sources for some or all of these data.

-As described above, each vertex has a `batchId` attribute indicating which model it beyonds to.
+As described above, each vertex has a `batchId` attribute indicating the model to which it belongs.
 For example, vertices for a batch with three models may look like:
 ```
 batchId:  [0,   0,   0,   ..., 1,   1,   1,   ..., 2,   2,   2,   ...]
 position: [xyz, xyz, xyz, ..., xyz, xyz, xyz, ..., xyz, xyz, xyz, ...]